Former Senior Correspondent for CBC's The National

 A Gemini-winner, Brian Stewart is a critical reporter with a remarkable depth of understanding and an ability to bring compassion and humanity to dire situations.
-Throughout his career, Stewart has worked extensively in underdeveloped countries.
+Throughout his career, Stewart worked extensively in crisis and conflict zones and in underdeveloped countries.
 He was the first North American reporter to focus the world's attention on the Ethiopian famine of 1984; in the Gulf War he was the first Canadian reporter to get into the liberated Kuwait City.
-He has filed award-winning reports from Somalia; from Sudan, where he covered child slavery during their Civil War; and from Rwanda, where he uncovered advanced warnings of the mass murders.
+He has filed award-winning reports from Somalia; from Sudan, where he covered child slavery during their Civil War; and recent years he extensively covered Canadian foreign policy including the decade long involvement in the Afghanistan war.

 Since his retirement from CBC in 2009, Stewart has continued to broadcast frequently as an essayist and current affairs analyst for the network and is now a Distinguished Senior Fellow with the Munk School of Global Affairs at the University of Toronto.
 In 2012 he was awarded the Queen’s Diamond Jubilee medal.